 Upcycled Plastic Card Holder

-The goal of this project is to contribute to reducing plastic waste by reusing HDPE plastic, commonly found in items like bottle caps and by raising awareness about sustainability in Cyprus.
+The goal of this project is to contribute to reducing plastic waste by reusing HDPE plastic, and to raise awareness about sustainability in Cyprus.

 Each card holder is made from upcycled plastic that is collected from rivers, beaches, and fields around Cyprus.
 From discarded bottle caps to milk jugs, the plastic is cleaned and repurposed into a unique wallet.
 Since no two batches of material are exactly the same, every wallet has its own distinct look.